MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### PowerShell

-- PowerShell is affected by the issue described in [WebSocket compatibility when using a proxy service](#websocket-compatibility-when-using-a-proxy-service).
+- The issue described in [WebSocket compatibility when using a proxy service](#websocket-compatibility-when-using-a-proxy-service) affects PowerShell.

 - PowerShell in Server Manager doesn't support pasting into the window by right-clicking.
 To paste into the window, you need to right-click and select **Paste** from the drop-down context menu or use the **Ctrl+V** shortcut.